Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ```

 Initially I had hoped for an open `ssh` port, `telnet` can also provide access to a virtual terminal.
-Although `telnet` is sometimes considered as lesser compared to `ssh` because it is less secure for
+Although `telnet` is sometimes considered as lesser compared to `ssh` because it is less secure, for
 my local test oriented use case it is just as good.

 I then opened a telnet connection and logged into the `admin` user session.